datamade/how-to/heroku/deploy-a-django-app.md

 heroku reviewapps:enable -p ${APP_NAME} --autodeploy --autodestroy
 ```

+### Set configuration variables for review apps and deployments
 Next, configure environment variables for staging and production apps. `DJANGO_SECRET_KEY`
 should be a string generated using the [XKCD password generator](https://preshing.com/20110811/xkcd-password-generator/),
 and `DJANGO_ALLOWED_HOSTS` should be a comma-separated string of valid hosts